knurling-rs/defmt/book/src/log-frame.md

 # Log frames

+> ⚠️ The design and implementation chapter is outdated ⚠️

 Each log statement produces one log frame.
 Consider this log call:
 (let's include the timestamp this time)